 The trade off?
-Studies also show these people are more stressed and frustrated with their jobs.
+Studies also show that these people are more stressed and frustrated with their jobs.

 Healthy, happy workers are key to long-term productivity.
 Limiting the number of interruptions and keeping the team focused should be a top priority for any manager.

-The astronomical growth of platforms like Slack is changing the way we communicate in the workplace.
-While reducing email clutter, and centralizing the team conversation, their real-time nature and ubiquitous presence make them a number one candidate for interruptions.
+The astronomical growth of platforms like Slack are changing the way we communicate in the workplace.
+While reducing email clutter, and centralising the team conversation, their real-time nature and ubiquitous presence make them a number one candidate for interruptions.

-Recently these services have recognized this issue and have started offering features to help.
-The Basecamp team started this trend with the 'Work Can Wait' setting, and now Slack allow you to set your own 'Do Not Disturb' time, a period where you won't receive any push notifications.
+Recently these services have recognised this issue and have started offering features to help.
+The Basecamp team started this trend with the 'Work Can Wait' setting, and now Slack allows you to set your own 'Do Not Disturb' time, a period where you won't receive any push notifications.
 Encourage your team to set these up within reasonable work hours and respect them.